-- 5.2.1 Each building lot has been approved for individual and/or community sewage and water facilities by the Health Department Approving Authority. - 5.2.2 Prior to Final Plat approval, a Public Works Agreement for community water and/or sewage facilities has been consummated with the Cecil County Public Works Department in accordance with its rules and regulations.
+- 5.2.1 Each building lot has been approved for individual and/or community sewage and water facilities by the Health Department Approving Authority. - 5.2.2 Prior to Final Plat approval, a Public Works Agreement and/or Subdivision Agreement for community sewage facilities has been consummated with the Cecil County Department of Public Works in accordance with its rules and regulations and the necessary agreements have been executed with the private utility providing water and/or sewer service ensuring that the service will be provided.